janisbiz/light-orm/README.md

 ## TODO

-1) Add logger for logging queries executed against DMS
-2) Add support for other DMS than MySQL (preferably - Postgres)
+1) Add support for other DMS than MySQL (preferably - Postgres)
-3) Add migration support
+2) Add migration support

 ## Running tests